 What is personal branding?

-Your personal brand is what you are known for.
-It is the impression others form when they think of you; an amalgamation of interactions, experiences, prior knowledge, public opinion, personality, reputation and more that is associated with your name.
+Your personal brand is what you are known for and in today's world that's primarily online.
+It is the impression others form when they think of you.
+It includes a blend of interactions, experiences, prior knowledge, public opinion, personality and reputation that are associated with your name.
+This is your brand.

-Whether you’re a fledgling entrepreneur, established executive, or recent graduate, your personal brand will dictate your opportunity.
-When somebody Google’s your name, your search results will provide a glimpse into your personal brand.
-Positive search results will encourage more interest in your personal brand, while negative search results will drive interest away from you and into your competitors.
+Whether you’re an entrepreneur, established executive or recent graduate, your personal brand will dictate your opportunities.
+When somebody Googles your name, those initial few seconds they spend looking at your search results will cement their first impression of you.
+Positive search results encourage more interest in you and your brand, while negative search results will drive interest away from you and to your competitors.

 The following strategies can be used to build your personal brand:

 - Be clear about yourself.
 Clarity brings results